Counselor Vs. Psychologist: Treatments For Various Mental Health Conditions

 What is a psychologist?

 A psychologist is a doctorate-level professional who has gone through a bachelor’s degree, master’s degree, and doctorate.
 There are many types of psychologists, and not every psychologist pursues the same type of career.
-For example, clinical psychologists practice therapy, whereas research psychologists often perform clinical studies and do not offer direct client support outside the studies.
+For example, a clinical psychologist practices therapy, whereas research psychologists often perform clinical studies and do not offer direct client support or work with clients outside the studies.

 Below are a few of the psychology specialties: